You Are the One (Argentine TV series): Ratings

 The program was first broadcast in January, a month of low television activity in Argentina because of the summer vacations.
 Nevertheless, it was highly successful.
 The competitor channel Telefe aired the teen comedy Alma Pirata, which was rescheduled because of its low ratings, and replaced it with the second season of Casados con Hijos.
 Both programs had similar ratings until the end of Casados con Hijos in August.
 With an average rating of 26.8 points, Sos mi vida ended as the most watched Argentine television fiction so far; it was displaced by the 2009, telenovela Valientes, which received 27.3 rating points.

+In September 2007, a clip of the series posted on the first official telenovela channel on YouTube, by the production company Dori Media, attracted more viewers than any other YouTube clip that month.

 Awards

 The program was awarded the best TV comedy at the 2006 ceremony of the Martín Fierro Awards, prevailing over Casados con hijos and ¿Quién es el Jefe?.
 Facundo Arana received the award for best lead actor in comedy, prevailing over Guillermo Francella, Humberto Tortonese, and Nicolás Vázquez.
 Natalia Oreiro won the award for the best lead actress in comedy, prevailing over Florencia Peña, Nancy Duplaá, Carmen Barbieri, and Andrea Bonelli.
 Alejandro Awada, Marcelo Mazzarello, and Carlos Belloso received nominations for supporting comedy actor awards, which was won by Belloso.
 Similarly, three of five nominations for supporting comedy actress went to Carla Peterson, Mónica Ayos and Claudia Fontán, but the award went to Érika Rivas of Casados con hijos.
 The program was unsuccessfully nominated for best theme song and best guest appearance for Leticia Brédice.

 Facundo Arana and Natalia Oreiro were nominated again at the 2007 Martín Fierro Awards.
 These nominations proved controversial because the program only lasted for a week in 2007, and had no second season, and both actors took a recess from work after it.
 Neither of them received an award for those nominations.
 Oreiro won the newly created award for the best dressed actress of the night, which is not part of the official awards.

 At the Clarín Awards ceremony in late 2006, the program was awarded for the best comedy, prevailing over Casados con hijos and Alma Pirata.
 Elías Viñoles won the award for best actor, Ornella Fazio was nominated for best female actor; the award was given to María Abadi of Montecristo.
 Unlike the Martín Fierro, the Clarín awards do not distinguish between lead and supporting actors.
 Belloso was awarded as best comedy actor; Oreiro was nominated and the award was given to Érika Rivas.